sagarafr/exodus/README.md

   * Enter your OpenStack password
   * Enter your OpenStack tenant id

-## Make an instance migration between 2 regions
+## Make an instance migration between 2 regions in the same project

 To migrate an instance between 2 regions you **must** have 1 OpenStack credentials.
+A credential is a the OpenStack username and password in your manager.

 * Source openrc file with the following command : `source openrc.sh`
 * Launch the shell with the following command : `python3 main.py`